lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 and then carefully check that the output matches e13b541ec4b33ce67ff4206db407250d7c5eb02c90f16a463e65aaa1ddc97f63 *lubuntu-19.04-desktop-amd64.iso

-Downloading the image via BiitTorrent
+Downloading the image via BitTorrent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Instead of downloading the image from one server, you can "torrent" the image, or download it from multiple sources instead of just one.
 This is often faster and saves the bandwidth of the Ubuntu cdimage servers.
 If you would like to learn more about BitTorrent, take a look at `the Wikipedia page on the subject <https://en.wikipedia.org/wiki/BitTorrent>`_.